 To learn more about the courses we offer in our Criminal Justice program, you can download our Course Catalog.

-The Bureau of Labor Statistics says that by the year 2022, there will be a 12% increase in jobs for Security Guards.* With an Associate in Specialized Business Degree in Criminal Justice, you’ll be prepared to go after a job in this growing field.
+With an Associate in Specialized Business Degree in Criminal Justice, you’ll be prepared to go after a job in this growing field.

 Correctional Officer and Jailer